 Steve Abbey

 I feel like I've been modelling all my life!
-I remember helping my dad to build an Airfix 'Silver City' Bristol Freighter.
-Buying new kits every week from Woolies and the local model shop from 2/-.
+I remember helping my dad to build an Airfix 'Silver City' Bristol Freighter; Buying new kits every week from Woolies and the local model shop from 2/-.
 (For all you youngsters, that's 2 shillings or 10 pence in real money).
-Making balsa battleships; receiving all sorts of models from Aunts and Uncles at Christmas and birthdays.
-Building cardboard dockyards stuck with flour and water paste on the kitchen table.
-The annual family pilgrimage to RAF Benson at Home.
+Making balsa battleships; Receiving all sorts of models from Aunts and Uncles at Christmas and birthdays; Building cardboard dockyards stuck with flour and water paste on the kitchen table; The annual family pilgrimage to RAF Benson at Home.
+All things to inspire a young lad.

-My first conversion was a scud launcher, following instructions from Airfix magazine, in my early teens.
+My first conversion was a Scud Launcher, following instructions published in Airfix magazine, way back in my early teens.
 I was given a Tamiya Chieftain for getting into Grammar school!
-As you can see, I was encouraged to model, both at home and after joining the ATC.
+As you can see, I was encouraged to model, both at home and after joining the Air Cadets.
 I joined the IPMS whilst at school, didn't get any encouragement, so didn't bother to rejoin (until much later) The modelling slowed down a bit whilst at college, but I kept my hand in.

 The International Plastic Modellers Society (IPMS) Connection

-Armed with a brand new honours degree certificate, I broke into the jobs market (more money to convert to plastic insulation) and became a member of staff in the ATC (close up pictures of aircraft!)
+Armed with a brand new honours degree certificate, I broke into the jobs market (more money to convert to plastic insulation) and became a reserve RAF officer and member of staff in the ATC (close up pictures of aircraft!)
 A group of us contacted the IPMS to put on a stand at the Nationals up at Donnington Park.
-This time, with much encouragement, we formed The Air Cadet Group IPMS, which we recently changed to The Earley Risers.
-Last year we all pulled together and won The Jessie Wright Trophy, awarded to the Best Club Stand at Scale Model World 2005.
+In 1994, with much encouragement, we formed The Air Cadet Group IPMS.
+This was rebranded as The Earley Risers in 2004 and, in 2005 we all pulled together - winning The Jessie Wright Trophy, awarded to the Best Club Stand at Scale Model World.
+We came third in 2012, thwarted from first place by one or two points!
+But we won again in 2014, with our dramatic sunburst display.
+In 2016 we won a Silver Trophy with our '50 shades of grey' display.

 Why do I make Models?

-I have always been fascinated by how things work, certainly anything Mechanical has always been of a great interest.
+I have always been fascinated by how things work, certainly anything 'Mechanical' has always been of a great interest.
 A career in art, combined with a passion for aircraft, (but without the bank balance to indulge in 1 to 1 scale!), the die was cast.
-I always feel to be a need to 'add something different' to my models; whether a new interior, or just a different paint and weather job.
+I always feel the need to 'add something different' to my models; whether a new interior, or just a different paint and weathering job.

 Clubland!

-Since modelling with other people, I have benefited from other people's knowledge and skills.
-I have been encouraged to try something a little further from my ‘modelling comfort zone'.
-I have met many good friends and interesting acquaintances.
-I have certainly enjoyed myself along the way!
+Modelling with other people is most beneficial, you pick up knowledge and skills, while passing on your own.
+You can be encouraged to try something a little further out of one's ‘modelling comfort zone'.
+I have met many good friends and interesting acquaintances, while certainly enjoying myself along the way!